Managing an Apprentice

 • encouraging your apprentice to access GCS Academy courses and read the relevant guidance on Modern Communications Operating Model.

-• ensure apprentices gain a range of experience in line with the GCS MCOM model by arranging appropriate rotations throughout the department.
-One of which must be into a digital or data team.
+• ensure apprentices gain a range of experience in line with the GCS MCOM model by arranging appropriate rotations throughout the department, one of which must be into a digital or data team.

 Have at least one career conversation with your apprentice, and consider future opportunities within your team which your apprentice could apply for.
 You can signpost them to the GCS Career Framework.